Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: Introduction

 The Burer--Monteiro approach for the PSD constraint has been popular in applications due to its simplicity.
 For instance, an L-BFGS method for \eqref{min-BR} was used for solving convex recovery from interferometric measurements in \cite{demanet2017convex}.
 It is straightforward to verify that \eqref{br-gd} with $p=1$ and a suitable step size $\tau$ for the PhaseLift problem \cite{candes2013phaselift} is precisely the Wirtinger flow algorithm \cite{candes2015phase}.
 In \cite{boumal2020deterministic}, it was shown that first-order and second-order optimality conditions of the nonconvex Burer--Monteiro approach are sufficient to find the global minimizer of the convex semi-definite program under certain assumptions.

 Riemannian optimization on various matrix manifolds such as the Stiefel manifold, the Grassmann manifold and the set of fixed-rank matrices, have been used for applications in data science, machine learning, signal processing, bio-science, etc. The geometry of real symmetric PSD matrices of fixed rank $\mathcal{S}^{n,p}_+$ has also been studied intensively in the literature.
 Its embedded geometry was studied in \cite{vandereycken_embedded_2009}.
 The quotient geometry was studied in \cite{bonnabel_riemannian_2010, journee_low-rank_2010, massart_quotient_2020}.
-In \cite{vandereycken_riemannian_2013}, a new geometry of $\mathcal{S}^{n,p}_+$ as a homogeneous space of the general linear group of positive determinant $\Gl_n^+$ was discussed.
+As we will show in Section \ref{sec-bwmetric}, the Bures-Wasserstein metric $g^1$ for low-rank PSD matrices is consistent with the Bures-Wasserstein metric for Hermitian positive-definite matrices $\mathcal{H}^{n,n}_+$ \cite{oostrum2022bures, bhatia2019bures, han2021riemannian}.

 Riemannian optimization based on the embedded geometry has been well studied in \cite{vandereycken_low-rank_2013} for real matrices of fixed rank, which can be easily extended to real symmetric PSD matrices of fixed rank \cite{ vandereycken_embedded_2009}.
 As expected, Section \ref{section:embedded_manifold} is its natural extensions to Hermitian PSD matrices of fixed rank.
 This is not surprising, but it is not a straightforward result either, because such a natural extension holds only when using the real inner product \eqref{real-inner-product} and its associated Fr\'{e}chet derivatives.